-48. Plaintiff repeats and re-alleges each and every allegation of paragraphs 1-33 as though fully set forth herein.

-50. Defendants have never been licensed, either expressly or impliedly, under the '688 Patent.

-51. Upon information and belief, Defendants have been and are directly infringing claim 1 of the '688 Patent under 35 U.S.C. § 271(a), either literally or under the doctrine of equivalents, by making and/or using in this District and elsewhere within the United States, without authority, products and processes that include all of the limitations of at least claim 1 of the '688 Patent, including but not limited to, Defendants' network management systems (e.g., use of network alarm management systems by third-party system providers and/or proprietary technology made by Defendants, either alone or in combination as part of a complete network alarm management system) that incorporate the 3GPP standards for network alarm management, as set forth in at least the 3G Fault Management Standard that include all of the limitations of one or more claims of the '688 Patent.
-Additional details relating to the accused products and processes, and their infringement, are in the possession of Defendants.
+- 46. Plaintiff repeats and re-alleges each and every allegation of paragraphs 1-31 as though fully set forth herein. - 47.
+The '688 Patent is valid and enforceable. - 48.
+Defendant has never been licensed, either expressly or impliedly, under the '688 Patent. - 49.
+Upon information and belief, Defendant has been and is directly infringing claim 1 of the '688 Patent under 35 U.S.C. § 271(a), either literally or under the doctrine of equivalents, by making and/or using in this District and elsewhere within the United States, without authority, products and processes that include all of the limitations of at least claim 1 of the '688 Patent, including but not limited to, Defendant's network management systems (e.g., ., use of network alarm management systems by third-party system providers and/or proprietary technology made by Defendant, either alone or in combination as part of a complete network alarm management system) that incorporate the 3GPP standards for network alarm management, as set forth in at least the 3G Fault Management Standard that include all of the limitations of one or more claims of the '688 Patent.
+Additional details relating to the accused products and processes, and their infringement, are in the possession of Defendant.

-52. Upon information and belief, Defendants had knowledge of the '688 Patent and its infringing conduct at least since February 27, 2013, when Defendants were offered the opportunity to take a license to the '688 Patent by letter to Mr. Lowell McAdam, Chairman and CEO of Verizon Communications Inc. ("Licensing Letter").
-The Licensing Letter specifically identified the '688 Patent in the body of the letter, and stated that based on a preliminary analysis of Defendants' products and services, Defendants were required to take a license to the '688 Patent.

-53. Upon information and belief, Defendants acts of infringement of the '688 Patent have been willful and intentional.
-Since at least the above-mentioned date of notice, Defendants have acted with an objectively high likelihood that its actions constituted infringement of the '688 Patent by refusing to take a license and continuing to make and/or use its network management systems and/or services that incorporate the 3GPP standards on network alarm management, and the objectively-defined risk was either known or so obvious that it should have been known.
+- 50. Upon information and belief, Defendant had knowledge of the '688 Patent and its infringing conduct at least since February 14, 2013, when Defendant was offered the opportunity to take a license to the '688 Patent by letter to Mr. John Legere, President and CEO of T-Mobile USA, Inc. ("Licensing Letter").
+The Licensing Letter specifically identified the '688 Patent in the body of the letter, and stated that based on a preliminary analysis of Defendant's products and services, Defendant was required to take a license to the '688 Patent. - 51.
+Upon information and belief, Defendant's acts of infringement of the '688 Patent have been willful and intentional.
+Since at least the above-mentioned date of notice, Defendant has acted with an objectively high likelihood that its actions constituted infringement of the '688 Patent by refusing to take a license and continuing to make and/or use its network management systems and/or services that incorporate the 3GPP standards on network alarm management, and the objectively-defined risk was either known or so obvious that it should have been known.

-54. As a direct and proximate result of these acts of patent infringement, Defendants have encroached on the exclusive rights of Plaintiff and its licensees to practice the '688 Patent, for which Plaintiff is entitled to at least a reasonable royalty.
+52. As a direct and proximate result of these acts of patent infringement,

+Defendant has encroached on the exclusive rights of Plaintiff and its licensees to practice the '688 Patent, for which Plaintiff is entitled to at least a reasonable royalty.